-Nominations are submitted in a two-stage process:
+Nominations for each prize are submitted in a two-stage process:

-Stage 1: the nominator completes an online nomination form addressing all eligibility and assessment criteria, and includes the contact details of at least two supporters (a third supporter may be required for the sole purpose of confirming each nominee's Indigeneity) and two independent referees.
+Stage 1: the nominator completes an online nomination form addressing all eligibility and assessment criteria, and includes the contact details of two supporters and two independent referees.

 Stage 2: where a nominee has been shortlisted, we invite the nominator and the two supporters to prepare a more detailed nomination.